 When everyday foods are hard to digest, causing pain in one’s bowel area, one might discover they have Irritable Bowel Syndrome (IBS).
 In some cases, specific carbohydrates may cause the symptoms of Irritable Bowel Syndrome.
 Irritable bowel syndrome (IBS) has long been debated and researched by gastroenterologists.
-Some think it is caused by small intestine overgrowth of bacteria in many, or after effects of what might be long ago “stomach flu.”
-Genetic factors, stress factors and others make the digestive tract prone to discomfort, pain, bloating, altered bowel function and other symptoms.
-Over the past decade however, the role of some specific food intolerances as a major contributor to symptoms —and a new dietary approach, called the low FODMAPS diet, is gaining wide acceptance and improving the symptoms of IBS patients around the world.
+Some think it is caused by a small intestine overgrowth of bacteria in many, or after effects of what might be long ago “stomach flu.”
+Genetic factors, stress factors, and others make the digestive tract prone to discomfort, pain, bloating, altered bowel function and other symptoms.
+Over the past decade, however, the role of some specific food intolerances as a major contributor to symptoms —and a new dietary approach, called the low FODMAPS diet, is gaining wide acceptance and improving the symptoms of IBS patients around the world.

 The theory is that many people with IBS have trouble digesting certain carbohydrates in their small intestines.
 Molecules of these foods pull fluid into the intestine and get fermented by bacteria, releasing gas and sometimes release other chemicals that may speed up or slow down the colon function, contributing to constipation, diarrhea and particularly to gas and bloating.
 All the forms of IBS have 1 or more of these symptoms.

 **A long list of foods—including dairy products, some fruits and vegetables, wheat, rye, corn syrup and artificial sweeteners—can potentially create such problems in susceptible people.